 |Suitable For Big People Score: 80 out of 100|

 Latex mattresses tend to be strong, durable and dense.
 This may allow a large person to have a relatively thin latex mattress without sacrificing comfort.
 However, latex beds are somewhat known to compress resulting in the creation of body impressions, and large people may be more likely to create such impressions.
-These impressions can result in the mattress losing some of its comfort and supportiveness.
+These impressions can cause the mattress to be difficult to move on and get up off.